stdarg/funcserialize/README.md

 1. Create a String representation with function.toString()
 2. Parse the argument names and the code from the string representation
-3. Use new function in a closure that returns FUnction.apply(inst, array)
+3. Use new function in a closure that returns Function.apply(inst, array)

 The 2<sup>nd</sup> and 3<sup>rd</sup> steps are a bit tricky, so I created this module.
 If you find yourself in the unusual situation where you need to